 Once the ClareOne panel is added to the project in Composer, the Control4 user interface displays ClareOne as the security subsystem and allows the Control4 system to control the ClareOne panel.
 The available Control4 security commands enabled by the ClareOne driver are listed below.

 - Arm Away: Allows Control4 to arm the ClareOne panel in Arm Away mode.
-When the ClareOne panel is armed to Away any zone configured as Active in Away in the ClareOne Sensor Management Settings with be armed.
+When the ClareOne panel is armed to Away any zone configured as Active in Away in the ClareOne Sensor Management Settings will be armed.

 Note: When arming to Away without opening a zone, the ClareOne panel will arm in Stay mode.
 This is called Auto Armed Stay.
-This option can be disabled on the ClareOne panel under User Settings > Security & Arming > Auto Armed Stay
+This option can be disabled on the ClareOne panel under User Settings > Security & Arming > Auto Armed Stay.

 - Disarm: Allows Control4 to disarm the ClareOne panel.